josephsamela/josephsamela.github.io/projects/index.md

 ---

 ## [Mosaic for Lego Digital Designer](https://josephsamela.github.io/Mosaic-for-Lego-Digital-Designer/)
+At a LEGO convention I saw a velocoraptor statue made from legos and was instatly intruged.
+LEGO has artists built a metal skeleton for the piece, then laborously contructed a shell from LEGO bricks.
+I thought this was fastenating and immediately started to hypothesize a machine for "printing" these sculptures.
+I drew up schematics for a gigantic 3D printer contraption with a carrosel of 6ft-long magazines containing LEGO bricks of every color.
+Then I saw how much LEGO *cost*.
+I will stick with 2D for now...

-This application turns images into beautiful LEGO mosaics compatible with Lego Digital Designer!
+This application turns any image into a beautiful LEGO mosaic compatible with Lego Digital Designer!

 ---